 - (a) There shall be an Academic Office which shall be under the supervision of the Senior Tutor.
-Amongst its other duties, the Academic Office shall assist Fellows in the execution of their duties relating to the College's undergraduates and graduates including and not limited to: - (i) co-ordinating the academic elements of student induction, including meetings with undergraduates and college advisees; - supporting the tracking and monitoring of students' academic progress, including student options, collections, exam entries and end of term reports; - (iii) organising, together with the Domestic Bursary, Schools Dinners pursuant to Bylaw X.12; - (iv) offering administrative support for the admissions process. - (b) Any question of priority of duties shall be decided by the Senior Tutor in the first instance. - (c) Where capacity allows, the Academic Office Assistant may offer ad-hoc administrative support to Fellows who are members of the Governing Body in respect of their research.
-Any question of priority shall be decided by the Senior Tutor who shall refer burdensome requests to the Research Committee.
+Amongst its other duties, the Academic Office shall assist Fellows in the execution of their duties relating to the College's undergraduates and graduates including and not limited to: - (i) co-ordinating the academic elements of student induction, including meetings with undergraduates and college advisees; - (ii) supporting the tracking and monitoring of students' academic progress, including student options, collections, exam entries and end of term reports; - (iii) organising, together with the Domestic Bursary, Schools Dinners pursuant to Bylaw X.12; - (iv) offering administrative support for the admissions process. - (b) Any question of priority of duties shall be decided by the Senior Tutor in the first instance.